Understanding the importance of Evaluating Grocery eCommerce for Performance

-- Merchandising that includes personalization, complex promotions, recommendations, up-sells and cross sells.
+- Merchandising includes personalization, complex promotions, recommendations, up-sells and cross-sells.
 This can hook customers and turn them into loyal members for those running a subscription service.
 A/B testing and other advanced merchandising methods can be integrated if so desired.

 How are these platforms deployed and how fast?

 There are many questions business leaders should ask themselves when looking to upgrade their eCommerce platforms; one is the time it will take to get the technology up and running.
 In this competitive digital age, the faster a solution can be implemented, the better.
 Price is also a large factor for growing online grocery retailers that need to keep a close eye on their overhead costs to maximize profits in their early stages of adoption.
 Independent Retailer recently explored some of these inquiries as well as a few others that are benchmarks of the request for proposal (RFP) process involving eCommerce platforms.
 Here are the ones that online grocers should think about the most:

 In the increasingly competitive grocery eCommerce industry, businesses will need the edge when it comes to offering a variety of integrated commerce platform and communication channels for their customers.
 People want options and like knowing that they can access their services through mobile, tablet and standard desktop or laptop methods.

 What is the best way to deploy the platform?